Does Webull Corporation (BULL) Pay a Dividend? (2026)

 Webull does not pay a dividend.
 As a fast-growing, not-yet-consistently-profitable company, it reinvests in product, licensing, and expansion into new markets rather than returning cash to shareholders.
 Any return from BULL would come from share-price movement rather than income, which matters if you are building a portfolio for current yield.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with BULL's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with BULL's investor relations page or your broker before acting on them.